 Here’s a brief bio about each of the members of our Session (elders).

-Drew (Andrew) Kerr hails from Perth (WA) and Wagga Wagga (NSW) where he studied to be a teacher and was very involved in the work of AFES through the Christian Union at Charles Sturt University.
+Andrew Kerr hails from Perth (WA) and Wagga Wagga (NSW) where he studied to be a teacher and was very involved in the work of AFES through the Christian Fellowship at Charles Sturt University.
 He is a maths and science teacher at a local Secondary College, was ordained as an elder in 2012 and is the Session Clerk of St John’s.
 Drew is married to Esther and is father of 1 daughter and 3 sons.

 Rev Keith Bell is a Queenslander who was ordained a Minister of the Presbyterian Church in 1982.
 He has served in the parishes of Bell (Qld), Naracoorte (SA) and Hamilton (Vic) as well as being full-time Presbyterian Chaplain at the Royal Children’s Hospital (Melb.).
 He has also served as Moderator of the PCV.
 Keith also served as the Minister of the Alice Springs Mission Church for 5 years under the direction of the Presbyterian Inland Mission (PIM).
-In February 2018, Keith was appointed as an assessor elder and Assistant Minister of St John’s.
+In February 2018, Keith was appointed as an assessor elder after moving to Bendigo.
 He is married to Jenny and they have 1 son, 4 daughters (one in glory) and 8 grandchildren!

 Rev Peter Phillips grew up and worked in Bendigo before studying at the PTC in Box Hill, ordained in 1991 and served as the Minister of the Clifton Hill, Essendon and the Terang-Camperdown-Noorat Charges, before retiring and moving back to Bendigo in 2018.
-Peter has also served as the Moderator of the PCV, and remains the Deputy Clerk of the PCV’s General Assembly.
+Peter has also served as the Moderator of the PCV, and remains the Deputy Clerk of the PCV’s General Assembly (that is until he was elected Moderator of the PCV Assembly again for 2021/22).
 He was appointed as an assessor elder to St John’s in April 2020.
-Peter is married to Lorraine (they clocked up 50 years in December 2019) and have two sons , one daughter (in glory), 6 grandchildren and 2 great-grandchildren.
+Peter is married to Lorraine (they clocked up 50 years in December 2019) and have two sons, one daughter (in glory), 6 grandchildren and 2 great-grandchildren.